-- The invoice status will update to reflect the bank's response.
+- The invoice status will update to reflect whether it was approved or rejected.

-The shopper has 60 days to dispute the debit on their account.
+Your shopper has 60 days to dispute the debit on their account.
 If this occurs, BlueSnap removes the funds from your account, and the invoice status is updated to refunded.
 Please note that some banks might allow a longer timeframe for reversals.

 Resolving payment rejections

-Payments can be rejected for many reasons, including insufficient funds, invalid bank account number, or a closed bank account.
-To resolve a payment rejection, you can ask the shopper to provide the correct details for their bank account or provide an alternative payment method and resubmit the charge.
+Payments can be rejected for a variety of reasons, including insufficient funds.
+To resolve a payment rejection, you can provide an alternative payment method and resubmit the charge.